 How to Go Zero Waste – Putting it all Together

 That’s a lotta kit!
-But it doesn’t take up a huge amount of space (I can fit it all in my purse), and if I know I won’t need certain components (like the travel mug), I can leave them behind.
+But it doesn’t take up a huge amount of space (I can fit it all in my anti-theft purse), and if I know I won’t need certain components (like the travel mug), I can leave them behind.

 That said, I’ve found myself in scenarios where I don’t have one or the other component of my zero waste kit, and I’ve had to make some tough decisions.
 For example, it means just not getting that coffee when I’m spontaneously at a coffee shop with friends.
 And if I’m hungry and don’t have my tupperware with me, it’s not always easy to find food on the go that doesn’t generate waste.
 Sometimes it’s a matter of choosing whatever generates less waste rather than no waste.